uwdata/flechette/README.md

 * _Speed_.
 Flechette provides better performance.
 Performance tests show 1.3-1.6x faster value iteration, 2-7x faster array extraction, 7-11x faster row object extraction, and 1.5-3.5x faster building of Arrow columns.

 * _Size_.
-Flechette is smaller: ~42k minified (~14k gzip'd) versus 163k minified (~43k gzip'd) for Arrow JS.
-Flechette's encoders and decoders also tree-shake cleanly, so only pay for what you need in your own bundles.
+Flechette is smaller: ~43k minified (~14k gzip'd) versus 163k minified (~43k gzip'd) for Arrow JS.
+Flechette's encoders and decoders also tree-shake cleanly, so you only pay for what you need in custom bundles.

 * _Coverage_.
-Flechette supports data types unsupported by the reference implementation, including decimal-to-number conversion, month/day/nanosecond time intervals (as used by DuckDB, for example), run-end encoded data, binary views, and list views.
+Flechette supports data types unsupported by the reference implementation, including decimal-to-number conversion, month/day/nanosecond time intervals (as used by DuckDB), run-end encoded data, binary views, and list views.

 * _Flexibility_.
 Flechette includes options to control data value conversion, such as numerical timestamps vs. Date objects for temporal data, and numbers vs. bigint values for 64-bit integer data.